AakarshanManiGiri/ARP-Poisoning-Tool/README.md

 <h2>Disclaimer</h2>
-This Project is designed exclusively for educational pursposes only.
+This Project is designed exclusively for educational purposes only.